rak-n-rok/Krake/docs/dev/docker.rst

     docker-compose --file docker/im/docker-compose.yaml up --detach

-To test it, it should be enought to retrieve the IM API version.
+To test it, it should be enough to retrieve the IM API version.

 .. code:: bash